zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 Indirect ETH Asset: Simple transfers
 ------------------------------------

-Within the ETH asset code of Ethereum's country-code (XE), i.e. as long as the code begins with ``XE**ETH`` (where ``**`` is the valid checksum), then we can define the required transaction to be the deposit address given by a call to the *registry contract* denoted by the institution code.
-For institutions not beginning with ``X``, this corresponds to the primary address associated with the *Ethereum standard name*:
+Within the ETH asset code of Expanse's country-code (XE), i.e. as long as the code begins with ``XE**ETH`` (where ``**`` is the valid checksum), then we can define the required transaction to be the deposit address given by a call to the *registry contract* denoted by the institution code.
+For institutions not beginning with ``X``, this corresponds to the primary address associated with the *Expanse standard name*:

 [institution code] ``/`` [client identifier]

-The *Ethereum standard name* is simply the normal hierarchical lookup mechanism, as specified in the Ethereum standard interfaces document.
+The *Expanse standard name* is simply the normal hierarchical lookup mechanism, as specified in the Expanse standard interfaces document.

-We define a *registry contract* as a contract fulfilling the Registry interface as specified in the Ethereum standard interfaces document.
+We define a *registry contract* as a contract fulfilling the Registry interface as specified in the Expanse standard interfaces document.

 **TODO**: JS code for specifying the transfer.

 Indirect XET Asset: Institution transfers
 -----------------------------------------

-For the ``XET`` asset code within the Ethereum country code (i.e. while the code begins XE\*\*XET), then we can derive the transaction that must be made through a lookup to the Ethereum ``iban`` registry contract.
-For a given institution, this contract specifies two values: the deposit call signature hash and the institution's Ethereum address.
+For the ``XET`` asset code within the Expanse country code (i.e. while the code begins XE\*\*XET), then we can derive the transaction that must be made through a lookup to the Expanse ``iban`` registry contract.
+For a given institution, this contract specifies two values: the deposit call signature hash and the institution's Expanse address.

 At present, only a single such deposit call is defined, which is: